Jonnenpijonne/Jonnenpijonne/README.md

 ## Achievements
-- Migrated thousands of devices in critical healthcare (HVA) with minimal disruption.
+- Migrated hundreds of devices in critical healthcare (HVA) with minimal disruption.
 - Built audit-ready documentation and validation artefacts for MedTech systems in regulated environments.